Be Prepared for Tax Season with Help from Health Net

-This form is not required in order to file your federal or state 2020 tax return.
-It is recommended that you keep this form with your other tax information in the event the IRS or California State Franchise Tax Board requires you to provide it as proof of your health care coverage.
+Health Net began mailing Form 1095-B to our members starting January 31, 2023.
+This form is not required when you file your federal or state 2022 tax return.
+But, we do suggest that you keep this form with your tax information.
+This is in case you are asked to provide proof of your health care coverage.

-Important 2020 Tax Information from Health Net of California, Inc. and Health Net Life Insurance Company (Health Net).
+Important 2022 tax information from Health Net of California, Inc. and Health Net Life Insurance Company (Health Net)

-Health Net will mail tax Form 1095-B to everyone who had individual or group health coverage with us in 2020.
+Health Net will mail tax Form 1095-B to all who had individual or group health coverage with us in 2022.
 This includes:

 - Individual & Family Plans, off-exchange.